A latent process model for monitoring progress towards hard-to-measure targets, with applications to mental health and

-In addition to inheriting the advantages of the \citet{jeon:21} model, the proposed data model helps assess \bi \item whether student $i$ makes progress towards learning target $\mT$, based on changes of the distance $d(\bm{a}_{i,t}, \mT)$ as a function of time $t$; \item how much progress student $i$ makes towards learning target $\mT$, based on changes of the distance $d(\bm{a}_{i,t}, \mT)$, and how much uncertainty is associated with such assessments; \item how much more progress student $i$ can make in the future. \ei
+In addition to inheriting the advantages of the \citet{jeon:21} model, the proposed model helps assess \bi \item whether student $i$ makes progress towards learning target $\mT$, based on changes of the distance $d(\bm{a}_{i,t}, \mT)$ as a function of time $t$; \item how much progress student $i$ makes towards learning target $\mT$, based on changes of the distance $d(\bm{a}_{i,t}, \mT)$, and how much uncertainty is associated with such assessments; \item whether student $i$ makes more progress during some periods than others; \item how much more progress student $i$ can make in the future. \ei